jxav22/MSA-2022-Phase-2/2. Backend/UselessApi/Readme.md

 ### Does UselessApi make a call to another Api?
 Yes, it makes a call to quotable quotes (https://github.com/lukePeavey/quotable)

-### Does you use at least one substitute to test your code?
+### Do you use at least one substitute to test your code?
-Yes, I used NSubstitute to create a substitute for the controller that accessed the quotes API.
+Yes, I used NSubstitute to create a substitute for the controller that accessed the API.
-I was able to test if my system for storing thoughts (strings) could take data that would come from the quotes API.
+I was able to test if my system for storing thoughts (strings) could take data that came from the API.